West Breifne: Dynastic fracture

 Cathal, Aedh mac Aedh Breifneach 's brother, killed Aodh bán in 1352 and re-instated Flaithbheartach as king, Clan Muircheartaigh's influence in West Breifne had returned.
-However Flaithbheartach died a few months into his reign and another of Ualgarg Mór's sons, Tadgh na gCaor, was made king.
-Under Tadgh na gCaor's leadership, Clan Muircheartaigh were finally driven out of Breifne in 1370 with the help of the O'Reilly, O'Farrell, Mac Raghnaill and Maguires.
+However, Flaithbheartach died a few months into his reign and another of Ualgarg Mór's sons, Tadhg na gCaor, was made king.
+Under Tadhg na gCaor's leadership, Clan Muircheartaigh were finally driven out of Breifne in 1370 with the help of the O'Reilly, O'Farrell, Mac Raghnaill and Maguires.
 They sought refuge in MacWilliam Burke and never returned to West Breifne.
-Tadgh na gCaor and his followers settled in Cenel Luacháin, an area in the modern barony of Carrigallen that included some parishes in western County Cavan.
+Tadhg na gCaor and his followers settled in Cenel Luacháin, an area in the modern barony of Carrigallen that included some parishes in western County Cavan.
 He ruled from there until his death in 1376 and his younger brother Tigernán Mór succeeded him.
 Tadhg na gCaor's descendants became the O'Rourke's of Carrigallen.

 Tigernán Mór reigned for 42 years from his power base at Dromahair.
 The later years of his reign were marked by a deepening rift between the various branches of the O'Rourke sept.
 He died of natural causes at an old age in his stronghold at Dromahair on St. Brigid's Day.
 Art, son of Tadhg na gCaor, and the head of the Carrigallen O'Rourkes raised an army to vie for kingship but it was eventually passed to Tigernán Mór's son Aodh buidhe.
 Aodh buidhe ruled from his father's castle for a year and half until his unexpected death in 1419 following an anomalously hot Autumn.
 His brother Tadhg was chosen to succeed him, but Art proclaimed himself king and was elected by his supporters.
 The stage had been set for the wars of succession which were to characterise the politics of West Breifne for the next century.